probcomp/metaprob/README.md

 ### Refreshing the state

-The `(refresh)` function reloads your project, giving an alternative to manually visiting each changed buffer and doing C-c C-k.
-Make it available at the REPL's `user` namespace with
+The `refresh` function reloads your project, giving an alternative to manually visiting each changed buffer and doing C-c C-k.
+Make `refresh` available at the REPL's `user` namespace with

     > (require '[clojure.tools.namespace.repl :refer [refresh]])